jerturowetz/walshowetz-birthday-day-calendar/README.md

 ---

-*"Who knew that family dinner table observations could lead to such beautiful mathematical discoveries?"*
+*"Who knew that a casual conversation on the way to an appointment could lead to such beautiful mathematical discoveries?"*

 **Happy birthday hunting!** 🎂✨